 - Phylum Annelida (Segmented Worms) are characterized by segmentation (i.e., their body has begun to be divided into a series of repeated parts).
 An example is the earthworm and marine worms such as polychaetes.
 Annelids can be grouped based on their lifestyle: Errantia are mobile annelids; the others are Sedentarians which tend to be less mobile.

-In the next section, we will look at the group where we humans belong to and we will also tackle the different means by which biologists establish diversity–and how species become diverse in the first place.
+In the next section, we will look at the group where we humans belong, and we will also tackle the different means by which biologists establish diversity–and how species become diverse in the first place.

 Among the vertebrates, fish are the first to have developed a vertebral column.
 The earliest fish are composed of hagfish and lampreys.
 Thereafter, the development of a jaw made vertebrates more diverse.

-The succeeding classes are called amniotes because of the development of an amniotic egg where a fluid-filled sac surrounds the embryo and the egg itself is protected by a waterproof layer.
-The first is the reptiles which include lizards, snakes, turtles, crocodilians, and birds, and also the dinosaurs.
-The first four groups of reptiles are said to be “cold-blooded” animals, known as ectotherms, as they do not use their metabolism to produce body heat and are dependent on the environment to regulate their temperature.
+The succeeding classes are called amniotes because of the development of an amniotic egg where a fluid-filled sac surrounds the embryo, and the egg itself is protected by a waterproof layer.
+The first is the reptiles which include lizards, snakes, turtles, crocodilians, birds, and dinosaurs.
+The first four groups of reptiles are “cold-blooded” animals, known as ectotherms, as they do not use their metabolism to produce body heat and are dependent on the environment to regulate their temperature.
 This is why you see sunbathing reptiles.

 The birds (Class Aves) are believed to be descendants of dinosaurs.
-They developed feathers which allowed some of them to fly while also becoming endotherms, animals that generate their own body heat to maintain a steady body temperature.
+They developed feathers that allowed some of them to fly while also becoming endotherms, animals that generate their body heat to maintain a steady body temperature.